Streamlining construction management.

 Eliminates 1.3M sheets of paper annually, for more than £25,000 in cost savings

-Saves 50,000 kg in greenhouse gases per year towards firm’s sustainability goals
+Saves 50,000 kg in greenhouse gases every year towards firm’s sustainability goals

 Richard Hamilton-Price is helping to lead the charge for digitising workflows at Galliford Try, one of the UK’s leading construction firms.
 The business seeks to mitigate risk while enabling staff to spend less time on routine tasks and more time on higher-value activities.